 Our quantitative results are consistent with this theoretical expectation.
-Figure VI-1 shows the mix of resources in 2040 under each of the policy approaches as solved by our model, while Figure VI-2 shows the capacity additions from 2021-2040 (capacity that is in addition to the currently committed baseline state policy resources that we assume in each case).
-The renewable resource mix across the Net Carbon Pricing, FCEM, and Hybrid Approach are similar, with 4,465 MW of on-shore wind, 11,526 to 12,133 MW of off-shore wind and 16,341 to 16,998 MW of solar.
-By contrast, the Status Quo mix differs, as it reflects the portfolios represented in the current state roadmaps and studies.
-In particular, the Status Quo has a higher share of offshore wind and lower share of solar compared to the centralized approaches.
+Figure VI-1 shows the mix of resources in 2040 under each of the policy approaches as solved by our model, while Figure VI-2 shows the capacity additions from 2021-2040 (capacity that is incremental to the baseline state policy resources that we

-Price formation in workably competitive markets requires that there be sufficient supply and demand transacting on a regular basis, where the supply faces the full opportunity cost of developing a REC.
-In the long run, under the Status Quo, much of the supply will reflect either (1) existing resources with high sunk capital cost and low- to no-short run marginal costs of generating RECs, or (2) new resources compensated for their RECs through their out-of-market PPAs.
-Because neither of these resources faces the true opportunity cost of developing RECs, REC prices are unlikely to reflect the true "missing money" needed to incent clean energy (rather than "unlabeled" energy).
+145 Price formation in workably competitive markets requires that there be sufficient supply and demand transacting on a regular basis, where the supply faces the full opportunity cost of producing a REC.
+In the long run, under the Status Quo, much of the supply will reflect either (1) existing resources with high sunk capital cost and low- to noshort run marginal costs of generating RECs, or (2) new resources compensated for their RECs through their out-ofmarket PPAs.
+Because neither of these resources faces the true long-run opportunity cost of developing RECs, REC prices are unlikely to reflect the true "missing clean energy money" needed to incent clean energy (rather than "unlabeled" energy).
 Instead, REC market prices may reflect arbitrary factors such as the short run marginal cost of renewable resources with fuel costs, such as biomass facilities, which does not provide any price signal related to the "missing money" needed to incent clean energy.